Get

 7. Seek Professional Help

-You can also reach out for the assistance of a trained animal behaviorist or professional dog trainer.
-They can work with both you and your beagle and provide helpful tools to resolve any issues you have.
+You can also request the assistance of a trained animal behaviorist or professional dog trainer.
+They can work with both you and your Beagle and provide helpful tools to resolve any issues you have.

 Beagles are hound dogs that were initially bred for hunting and scent tracking.
-Howling is a very common natural behavior among the breed and is one of the ways they alert to scents and prey.
-There are many reasons why Beagles howl, even if they are not used as hunting dogs.
-There are ways to get control of excessive howling if it has become an issue, but Beagle owners should expect this instinctual behavior as part of their beloved breed.
+Howling is a common natural behavior among the breed and is one of the ways they alert to scents and prey.
+There are many reasons that Beagles howl, even if they are not used as hunting dogs.
+There are ways to get control of excessive howling if it has become an issue, but Beagle owners should expect this instinctual behavior as part of their beloved pup.

 Featured Image Credit: tetiana_u, Shutterstock